isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ### <a name="Faq-gsl-implementation"></a> FAQ.52: Why not supply an actual GSL implementation in/with these guidelines?

 We are reluctant to bless one particular implementation because we do not want to make people think there is only one, and inadvertently stifle parallel implementations.
-And if these guidelines included an actual implementation, then whover contributed it could be mistakenly seen as too influential.
+And if these guidelines included an actual implementation, then whoever contributed it could be mistakenly seen as too influential.
 We prefer to follow the long-standing approach of the committee, namely to specify interfaces, not implementations.
 But at the same time we want at least one implementation available; we hope for many.

 ### <a name="Faq-boost"></a> FAQ.53: Why weren’t the GSL types proposed through Boost?